Comboni Missionaries of the Heart of Jesus: Sexual abuse

-In June 2021 Bishop of Leeds Marcus Stock, in a meeting with victims attended by Archbishop of Westminster Cardinal Vincent Nichols and Archbishop Charles Scicluna of Malta, Adjunct Secretary of the Congregation for the Doctrine of the Faith (responsible for dealing with clerical sexual abuse cases), apologised for sexual abuse of boys at the Comboni Missionaries' St Peter Claver College in the 1960s and 1970s.
-A victim said that the apology was the first time that a senior figure in the church had acknowledged the events.
-Victims commented that the only time the church had previously engaged with them was through the courts, and that they hoped for a meeting with Pope Francis.
-The Bishop said that he had not been able to arrange a meeting between the victims and the Comboni Order, and that the Pope was aware the men had not had an "adequate pastoral response" from the leadership of the Comboni Order.

 On 21 and 22 March 2023 people who had been abused as teenagers in the 1960s and 1970s at Mirfield met in Rome with Pope Francis and leaders of the Comboni Missionary order.
 In 2014 the order had questioned victims' accounts and refused to meet them; in the 2023 meeting the survivors said that the Comboni leadership now listened to them and believed them, "a transformative experience".
 In a joint statement the Comboni Missionaries apologised for past abuses, said they were "truly sorry for the times we have not responded adequately", and asked "once again for forgiveness".
-Bede Mullen, spokesman for the Comboni Survivors Group, said the pope's intervention on their behalf was critical to their cause, saying "Without his intervention we would not have progressed".
+The pope said that the missionaries "needed to own their shame" and that "the devil must have got into the order".
 A further meeting was held in London from 28 June to 3 July 2023 between the Survivors' Group, and the Comboni Superior General and Vicar General.

+In May 2025 an icon for abuse survivors was installed in Leeds Cathedral, "the first memorial of its kind installed within a Catholic cathedral", and blessed by Bishop of Leeds Marcus Stock at a liturgy for the Comboni Survivors' Group.

+Comboni Family

+Collectively, the priests, sisters, and lay people engaged in the work of the institutes's apostolate are known as the Comboni Family.
+The Comboni Family holds an annual meeting and also undertakes work related to integral ecology.
+A Comboni Family Integral Ecology Forum was held in Belém, in Brazil, alongside the 2025 United Nations Climate Change Conference (COP30: 10–21 November 2025).